Azure/azure-sdk/docs/golang/design.md

 # Packages

 Go groups related types in a package.
-In Go, the package should be named `az<service>`, where `<service>` is the service name represented as a single word.
+In Go, the package should be named `<prefix><service>`, where `<prefix>` is either `arm` or `az`, and where `<service>` is the service name represented as a single word.

-{% include requirement/MUST id="golang-package-prefix" %} start the package with `az` to indicate an Azure client package.
+{% include requirement/MUST id="golang-package-prefix" %} start the package with `arm` or `az` to indicate an Azure client package.
+Use `arm` for management-plane packages, and `az` for all other packages.

 {% include requirement/MUST id="golang-package-name" %} construct the package name with all lowercase letters (uppercase letters, hyphens and underscores are not allowed).
-For example, the Azure Key Vault package would be named `azkeyvault` and the Azure blob storage package would be named `azblob`.
+For example, the Azure compute management package would be named `armcompute` and the Azure blob storage package would be named `azblob`.

 {% include requirement/MUST id="golang-package-registration" %} register the chosen package name with the [Architecture Board].
 Open an issue to request the package name.
 See the [registered package list](registered_namespaces.html) for a list of the currently registered packages.